theogravity/new-error/README.md

 # Error API

-Except for the serialization methods, all methods are chainable.
+Except for the getter and serialization methods, all other methods are chainable.

 Generated errors extend the `BaseError` class, which supplies the manipulation methods.